-Despite the fact that as a military family we move every couple of years, it is NOT easy!
+Despite the fact that as a military family we move every couple of years, military moving is NOT easy!
 In two short years, we fall in love with our house, our new neighbors, the kids’ school and the soccer team.
-So our moves are sometimes heartbreaking and emotional.
-We, and our possessions, need to be handled with care.
+So our military moves are sometimes heartbreaking and emotional.
+We and our possessions need to be handled with care.

-When we are on our seventh move and it has always taken 3 days to pack our household goods, don’t dismiss this info and schedule a 2 day pack out.
+When we are on our seventh military move and it has always taken 3 days to pack our household goods, don’t dismiss this info and schedule a 2-day pack out.
 Chances are it will take the full 3 days and adding that third day can really mess with the truck loading schedule.
 Having movers and packers in our home on the SAME day…..can you spell S-T-R-E-S-S-F-U-L?

 If something accidentally breaks, just let me know about it.
 Do not try to discard it in the trash so that I have to claim that it was lost.